geosoft1/ubuntu-ro-discourse/README.md

 ## Remove image uploading in posts

 See [here](https://meta.discourse.org/t/remove-image-uploading-in-posts/23743/3).
 Go to `Admin:Settings:Files` and change `max image size kb` and `max attachment size kb` to 0, or clear out authorized extensions.
+In this case you will not allow avatars.

+**A very good idea** is to allow upload png,jpg files with 120x120px (for avatars) use: `max attachment size kb:0`,`authorized extensions:[png,jpg]`,`max image width:120`,`max image height:120`

 ## Data migration